brettu/redis-course/README.md

 ## Setup the application demo

-For this example we will be using Rails, Postgres, and Redis.
+This example uses Rails, Postgres, and Redis.
 Please follow the installation guide below.
+Setup takes 10 to 30 minutes depending on experience with the technologies.

 1. [Install Homebrew](http://brew.sh/)